-The earliest toy trains were made from lead and had no moving parts.
-Some had wheels which turned, but these needed to be pushed or pulled.
-Some of the early 19th-century push toy rails were made from tinplate, like the big, durable, stylized locomotive toys from the U.S., that were painted red and gold and decorated with hearts and flowers. model trains houston tx
+Some had wheels that flipped, but these had to be pulled or pushed.
+Some of the early 19th-century push toy trains were made of tinplate, such as the large, durable, stylized locomotive toys in the U.S., that were painted red and gold and decorated with hearts and flowers. model trains houston tx

-Around 1875, technological advancements in materials and manufacturing allowed tin to be stamped, cut, wrapped, and lithographed faster than ever before.
+Around 1875, technological improvements in materials and manufacturing allowed tin to be stamped, cut, wrapped, and lithographed faster than previously.

-Toy trains were altered when Märklin, a German company which specialized in doll house accessories, sought to make an equivalent toy for boys in which a continuous revenue stream could be ensured by purchasing add-on accessories for years after the initial purchase.
-Along with boxed sets comprising a train and monitor, Märklin offered additional track, rolling stock, and buildings sold separately, creating the predecessor to the modern model train layout featuring buildings and scenery along with a working train.
+Toy trains were revolutionized when Märklina German company which specialized in doll house accessories, sought to make an equivalent toy for boys in which a continuous revenue stream could be ensured by purchasing add-on accessories for decades after the first purchase.
+Along with boxed sets containing a train and monitor, Märklin offered extra track, rolling stock, and buildings sold separately, creating the predecessor to the modern model train layout featuring buildings and scenery in addition to an operating train.

-Electric trains followed, with the first appearing in 1897, made by the U.S. firm Carlisle & Finch.
-As residential use of electricity became more prevalent from the early 20th century, electric trains gained popularity and as time moved on, these electrical trains grew in sophistication, gaining lighting, the ability to change management, to emit a whistling noise, to smoke, to couple and uncouple cars as well as load and unload freight.
-Toy trains from the first half of the 20th century were frequently made of lithographed tin; later trains were often made mainly of plastic.
+Electric trains followed, with the first appearing in 1897, produced by the U.S. firm Carlisle & Finch.
+As residential use of electricity became more prevalent from the early 20th century, electric trains gained popularity and as time moved on, these electric trains grew in sophistication, gaining lighting, the ability to change direction, to emit a whistling noise, to smoke, to remotely couple and uncouple cars and even load and unload freight.
+Toy trains by the first half of the 20th century were frequently made of lithographed tin; later trains were frequently made mostly of plastic.

-Now, S gauge and O gauge railroads continue to be considered toy trains by their own adherents and are often accessorized with semi-scale model buildings by Plasticville or K-Line (who owns the rights to the Plasticville-like buildings produced by Marx in the 1950s into the 1970s).
-However, as a result of their high cost, one is more inclined to find an HO scale or N scale train set in a toy shop than an O scale set.
+Today, S gauge and O gauge railroads continue to be considered toy trains even by their own adherents and are often accessorized with semi-scale model buildings by Plasticville or even K-Line (who owns the rights to the Plasticville-like buildings produced by Marx in the 1950s to the 1970s).
+However, due to their high cost, one is more inclined to locate an HO scale or N scale train set at a toy store than an O scale set.

-Many modern electrical toy trains comprise sophisticated electronics that exude digitized sound effects and permit the operator to securely and easily run multiple remote control trains on a single loop of track.
-In the last few decades, many toy train operators may operate a train with a TV camera in the front of the engine and hooked up to a display, such as computer monitor.
-This will show an image, like that of a genuine (smaller size) railroad.
+Many modern electrical toy trains comprise sophisticated electronic equipment which exude digitized sound effects and allow the operator to securely and easily run several remote controller trains on one loop of track.
+In recent decades, many toy train operators will operate a train with a TV camera at the front of the motor and hooked up to a screen, such as pc monitor.
+This will show an image, similar to that of a real (smaller size) railroad)

 Thanks for your interest in model trains houston tx